 Tenant’s Options if Repairs Aren’t Made

-- Withhold rent – Nebraska landlord tenant law permits the tenant to withhold rent for a landlord’s failure to make necessary repairs or provide essential services, such as heat, water, etc, given that the landlord was given written notice and reasonable time to make repairs.
+- Withhold Rent – Nebraska landlord tenant law permits the tenant to withhold rent for a landlord’s failure to make necessary repairs or provide essential services, such as heat, water, etc.

-It is illegal for a landlord to retaliate to a tenant for exercising their rights.
-The landlord is not allowed to “retaliate” by means of:
+It is illegal for a landlord to retaliate by increasing rent, shutting off or decreasing essential services or threatening to evict a tenant for exercising their rights.
+A landlord may not retaliate in the following circumstances:

 - Tenant has joined or organized a tenants’ union (or a similar organization).

 - Tenant complained to a local government agency regarding a building or housing code violation that is materially affecting the health and safety of the tenant.